JacekDuszenko/stunning-memory/README.md

 # stunning-memory
-A program that lets you check out and visualize which Java class names are currently the most popular on Github.
+A command line program that lets you check out which Java class names are currently the most popular on Github.

 ##Running
 You can run your program within IntelliJ IDEA but you won't experience auto-refresh that happens when coroutine ends examining repository, because terminal window is cleared at that moment (unfortunately IntelliJ 'terminal' is not the real terminal and does not allow for clearing content).
-1. Build the jar with `./gradlew jar`
+1. Build the jar with `./gradlew shadowJar`
-2. Run with ..
-TO BE DONE
+2. Go into `build/libs` directory
+3. Run file with `java -jar stunning-memory-0.0.1-all.jar`

 ## Remarks
 Unfortunately github API allows only for 30 calls per minute.
 Due to this rate limiting, the program execution flow looks as if examined repository